 The Institute also participates in annual conferences sponsored by national and state organizations such as the National Conference for the Social Studies and the National Council for History Education, as well as their regional and state affiliates.
 Registration, fees, and the conferral of professional development credits for these events are managed by the respective organizations.

 James Madison wrote that veterans of the American Revolution suffered a “singular hardship” that “can never be forgotten.”
-Yet because America’s civilian population suffered enormously during the eight-year conflict, compensating veterans for their service–let alone honoring them–took more than a generation.
-Enlisted men like Joseph Plumb Martin, who served seven years in the Continental Army, were left feeling “turned adrift like old worn-out horses.”
-By the time of the marquis de Lafayette’s triumphant 1824-1825 tour of America–which included Fredericksburg, Virginia–economic prosperity coupled with romantic sentiment toward the Revolution fostered an appreciation for the sacrifices made by the heroes of the War of Independence.
-During this workshop, teachers will explore the collections of the American Revolution Institute, the Fredericksburg Area Museum, the Washington Heritage Museums and the Fredericksburg Circuit Court and receive primary source-based classroom materials which align to the Virginia Standards of Learning.
-Participants will also be treated to an afternoon walking tour of historic Fredericksburg focusing on its Revolutionary War history, with planned stops at the Mary Washington House and the Rising Sun Tavern.
+Yet because America’s civilian population suffered enormously during the eight-year conflict, honoring veterans for their “singular” service took more than a generation.
+Enlisted men like Joseph Plumb Martin, who served seven years in the Continental Army, were left feeling “turned adrift like old worn-out horses” until the early nineteenth century, when prosperity coupled with romantic sentiment toward the Revolution fostered an appreciation for the sacrifices made by the heroes of the War of Independence.

 To register, contact Stacia Smith, American Revolution Institute Director of Education at email@example.com.

 Remembering the Ladies: The Rights of Women and the Legacy of the American Revolution

 NATIONAL CONFERENCE FOR HISTORY EDUCATION